sinse100/SANE_top_tier_conference_paper/README.md

 + International Conference on Acoustics, Speech and Signal Processing (ICASSP)
 + Annual International Conference on Mobile Computing and Networking (MobiCom)
 + Symposium on Access Control Models and Technologies (SACMAT)
++ Conference on Emerging Network Experiment and Technology (CoNEXT)

 ### workshop
 + Workshop on the Security of Space and Satellite Systems (SpaceSec)